 The pro forma adjustments reflect the transaction accounting adjustments, in accordance with U.S. GAAP.
 No autonomous entity adjustments have been identified and recorded as pro forma adjustments.
 Additionally, the pro forma adjustments do not reflect management's adjustments for potential synergies and dis-synergies.
 The pro forma combined financial statements do not necessarily reflect what the combined results of operations would have been had the acquisition occurred on the dates indicated.
-In detail, the pro forma adjustments are mainly related to the amortization of Government and Customer relationships, alignment of MiMoto accounting policies to the Company's accounting policies and elimination of intercompany transactions.
+In detail, the pro forma adjustments are mainly related to the amortization of Customer and Government relationships and trade name and trademarks.
 They also may not be useful in predicting the future results of operations of the combined company.
 The actual results of operations may differ significantly from the pro forma amounts reflected herein due to a variety of factors.

-4. GreenVision Acquisition Corp. - Reverse Merger
+GreenVision Acquisition Corp. - Reverse Merger